sopherapps/scdb/docs/HOW_INVERTED_INDEX_WORKS.md

 ## Operations

-There are six main operations
+There are five main operations

 ### 1. Initialization